 You’re a savvy cryptocurrency enthusiast.
 You’ve worked hard in life and saved your money.
-You did your research and you bought into cryptocurrency, whether it was Bitcoin, Ethereum, XRP, Litecoin, EOS, Tron, XLM, NEO, Monero, ZCash, etc. But you’re worried as heck because you keep reading about all of these exchange hacks or people phishing innocent crypto-enthusiasts like yourself.
+You did your research and you bought into cryptocurrency, whether it was Bitcoin (BTC), Ethereum (ETH), XRP, Litecoin (LTC), EOS, Cardano (ADA) Tron (TRX), Stellar (XLM), NEO, Monero, ZCash, etc. But you’re worried as heck because you keep reading about all of these exchange hacks or people phishing innocent crypto-enthusiasts like yourself.

 An excellent solution to this problem is a cold wallet for storing your crypto.
 What is a cold wallet?
 I’ve got it all explained right here within the next five minutes!
 So keep reading.

-Cryptocurrencies have many features that make them valuable.
-One of the features is that it is a bearer asset, an asset in which physical possession implies ownership, not assignment (such as with vehicle ownership).
+One of cryptocurrency’s features is that they are bearer assets.
+This makes them valuable.
 This is achieved through public-private key pairs.
 The person(s) who have possession/knowledge of the private key(s) are considered the owners.

 That is why it is so important to keep your private key private and protect it appropriately.
 Some people will store their cryptocurrency on an exchange, in which case you really do not have true possession of the private keys as it is stored on the exchanges cold wallet or hot wallet (or both), not your own cold wallet.

-Crypto cold wallets, on the other hand, store your private keys offline.
-This makes it significantly more difficult for a person or malware to try to steal, making your cryptocurrency safer.
-However, it also requires a little more work if you want to send your cryptocurrency anywhere.
-This is because the cold wallet signs the transaction with the private keys in an “offline environment”.
+Because the cold wallet signs the transaction with the private keys in an “offline environment”, using a cold wallet to send cryptocurrency is a little more work than with a hot wallet.
 The cold wallet device typically must be temporarily connected to an online device (i.e. a laptop or mobile phone) and the transaction information is sent to the cold wallet, which then signs it with the private keys offline, the transaction is verified and the network is updated, all without exposing your highly valuable private keys to the Internet.

-Crypto cold wallets are generally understood as a USB key specially designed to keep the private keys safe on a separate chip (hardware wallet); however, there are other various forms of cold wallets, all having one thing in common: they are offline.
+Crypto cold wallets are generally understood as “hardware wallets” – a USB key specially designed to keep the private keys safe on a separate chip; however, there are other various forms of cold wallets, all having one thing in common: they are offline.